annapamma/vue-heatmap-tutorial/README.md

 Notice that the colors get progressively darker as the values increase.
 Looks like the heatmap is working!
 Let's add a second track to test your new skills.

-Add a second track object to the series array with a `name` and `data` values of your choosing.
+Add a second track object to the series array with `name` and `data` values of your choosing.
 ```js
 series: [{
         name: 'Sample Series',